 - an ordinary service situation in a station handling 2,000 passengers during the peak quarter of an hour;

-- a situation during the easing of restrictions after lockdown, recommending changes to respect various measures, and visualising the consequences of physical distancing compared to the normal situation.
+- a situation during the easing of restrictions after lockdown, recommending changes to respect various measures, and visualizing the consequences of physical distancing compared to the normal situation.

 (*) The blue dots depict passengers entering in the station (passengers embarking), the red dots represent passengers moving towards the exit (passengers alighting.)

-- flow management coordinated with service at the station, such as switching off half of the automatic ticket control lines, staircases reserved respectively for passengers entering and leaving, use of dematerialised tickets and passes to minimise crowds around kiosks, vending machines etc.
+- Flow management coordinated with service at the station, such as switching off half of the automatic ticket control lines, staircases reserved respectively for passengers entering and leaving, use of dematerialized tickets and passes to minimize crowds around kiosks, vending machines etc.

 The station in the model functions correctly during off-peak periods, showing no signs of congestion.
 For a station that is already saturated under normal circumstances, the 70% figure must be lowered (according to the same available space).